 - Malegaon: While driving through Malegaon stop by the food stalls on the highway to enjoy a Vada Pav and Misal Pav, local Maharashtrian snacks.

-- Bedse Caves: These historic caves are worth exploring for any traveller.
+- Bedse Caves: These historic caves are worth exploring for any traveler.
 Check out the lovely stone carvings on the walls of the caves.

 - Kayani Bakery: Stop by at this iconic bakery to enjoy yummy Shrewsbury biscuits and almond macaroons.